 Mrs Zoe Grogan - Foundation Governor

 I was appointed to the governing body in May 2018.
+I am a member of the Finance and Premises Committee and the link governor for the history and geography curriculum.
 I am a Foundation Governor which means I was appointed by the Parochial Church Council (PCC) and alongside my fellow governors play a particular role in ensuring the school’s Christian ethos and character.
 I regularly attend St Matthew’s Church where I play an active role in children’s worship.
-I am also a parent and have one son at St Matthew’s.
-Since he joined the school in 2017, we have loved being part of such a vibrant and caring school community.
+I am also a parent and have two sons at St Matthew’s.
+Since our eldest joined the school in 2017, we have loved being part of such a vibrant and caring community.
 My professional background is as a board adviser and search consultant advising corporate clients on leadership challenges including a wide range of senior executive and non-executive appointments.